 More concretely, some parts of your project are going to be more likely to fail than others.
 Also, some parts of your project are more important than others, and it may be more harmful for them to fail than less important parts.

-A risk assessment lists out the different parts of your project (such as certain webpages or parts of an API) and ranks them based on their importance.
-For example, a news site rank being able to read existing articles as more important than being able to submit new articles.
-Ranking these parts allows you to make decisions about which to test more and what kind of tests to run.
+A risk assessment lists out the different parts of your project (such as certain web pages or parts of an API) and ranks them based on their importance.
+For example, a news site would rank being able to read existing articles as more important than being able to submit new articles.
+This kind of ranking allows you to make better decisions about which parts of your project to test more and what kind of tests to run.

 Unit and integration tests¶

-As a developer, the most common type of tests you will write are unit and integration tests.
-Unit tests test the smallest possible chunk of functionality and are isolated from eachother.
-Integration tests test the interaction between these chunks.
+As a developer, the most common type of tests you will write are unit tests and integration tests.
+Unit tests test the smallest possible chunk of functionality and are isolated from each other, whereas integration tests test the interaction between these chunks.

 In practice, any changes you make to a project should be tested in some automated way if it’s reasonable to do so.
 While each project varies, generally Webdev isn’t picky about having perfect unit tests or perfect test isolation.
-If you’re unsure, look at existing tests for the project for guidance on the preferred style.
+If you’re unsure, look at the project’s existing tests for guidance on the preferred style.